miyako/4d-plugin-curl-ftp/README.md

 __Mac version is now 64-bit only!__

-goto [carbon](https://github.com/miyako/4d-plugin-curl-ftp/tree/carbon) branch for 32-bit support
+use [carbon](https://github.com/miyako/4d-plugin-curl-ftp/tree/carbon) branch for 32-bit support

 ### Version